OpenWebGAL/WebGAL_Doc/src/en/publish/android/readme.md

 [Use Android Studio to package WebGAL games to the Android platform](https://www.bilibili.com/video/BV1m24y1J7ct/)

-## Compatibility and solutions
+## Compatibility and Solutions

-Currently, the minimum supported version is Android 5.0, and it depends on the pre-installed Android System WebView of the system.
-If your device goes black after clicking the first screen, please try any of the following solutions:
+The minimum supported version is Android 5.0, and it relies on the system-preinstalled Android System WebView.
+If your device experiences a black screen or other issues after clicking the initial screen, please try any of the following solutions:

-1. Enter the Play Store to update [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview)
+* Go to the Play Store and update [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview).
-2. Manually download Android System WebView for update
+* Manually download and update [Android System WebView](https://www.apkmirror.com/apk/google-inc/android-system-webview/).

-Android System WebView download link: [Android 5.0](https://www.apkmirror.com/apk/google-inc/android-system-webview/android-system-webview-95-0-4638-74-release/) | [Android 6.0](https://www.apkmirror.com/apk/google-inc/android-system-webview/android-system-webview-106-0-5249-126-release/) | [Android 7.0 +](https://www.apkmirror.com/apk/google-inc/android-system-webview/)
+* If you are using a Huawei Android device, you can try downloading and installing [Huawei WebView](https://www.apkmirror.com/apk/huawei/huawei-webview-2/).